rawkus123/GBFR-FarmScript/README.md

 - Grab the newest release
 - Place the file anywhere you'd like on your computer and run the exe.
 - To setup the boss loop some manual setup is required.
 Just run over to the quest counter and change the Sort selection to "By Type", goto Boss, select any quest, accept it and then abandon it.
+- Make sure auto skip on loading scene is enabled.

+## First Setup
+- If the script isnt passing the first loop and first setup maybe required.
+- Check the first setup option on the main menu and follow the proceeding steps.

 You don't need to have AHK installed if you use this script like this.
 Should work on any Windows machine.